"Calendar" is where planning happens: new appointments, rescheduling, blocked time, and a day, week, month, or list view by staff and location.

 From calendar to reception without losing the booking context

-A stronger front desk flow keeps the booking useful after it is created.
-The same record should stay usable in the calendar, in pending approvals, and inside reception when the client arrives, the time changes, or payment needs attention.
+The booking stays usable after it is created: the same record shows up in the calendar, in pending approvals, and inside "Reception" when the client arrives, the time changes, or an amount still needs to be collected.

 What this includes